Borgo di Castelrotto, Hamlet living in Tuscany

 |Further details outdoors|

 We arrange marvelous country style weddings as well in this Hamlet, so if you are want us to organize your special day, please don't hesitate to ask us to help you out!
-Wine tastings are done in our cantina and italian cooking classes, nature tours and picnics can be arranged as well.
+Wine tastings are done in our cantina and cooking classes can be arranged.
+Nature tours and picnics can be arranged as well throughout the property where you will encounter wild boar, reebok, deer and pheasants.

 The Tuscany region